ruwedasharif3/rockpaperscissors/README.md

 ## Demo

 The game is deployed on GitHub Pages.
+You can view it live https://github.com/ruwedasharif3/rockpaperscissors.

 ## Running the Project Locally